NathanFarmer/NathanFarmer/README.md

 ### Hi, I'm Nathan 👋

 I'm interested in automating human decision making through machine learning.
-I see data engineering as the current bottleneck in that process, and therefore spend most of my time thinking about ways to serve, monitor, and control model data.
+I see data engineering as the prevailing bottleneck in that process, and therefore spend most of my time thinking about ways to serve, monitor, and control model data.

 🔭 I’m currently working on [Great Expectations](https://github.com/great-expectations/great_expectations)